 This is so, so, so, so, so important.
 (So!)

 Because most home shoppers search online now, their first impression of your Seattle house for sale will come from its pictures.
-Professional-quality listing photos are absolutely essential to appeal to the right buyers when selling your house in Shoreline.
+Professional-quality listing photos are absolutely essential to appeal to the right buyers when selling your house in Seattle.
 They have to know exactly what you’re offering simply by looking at listing photos.
 The photos will “sell” the next step of the process – which is coming out to actually visit your home and make an offer.
 Great photos will help you find and appeal to the right buyers.

 If you have some experience and good equipment, you could take the photos yourself.
 (But don’t!)
 Professional photos are qualitatively different than amateur ones.
 In order to get attractive home for sale photography, you need to shoot at the right time of day and in the right light and, particularly, from the right angles.
 Professionals use special lenses and often “photo shop” the pictures (for example, changing the weather from a gray day to a blue-sky-beautiful day in Seattle).
 Making the pictures cheery and bright will help them stand out and make a statement.